jaxio/jaxio.github.com/documentation/celerio/index.md

 title: Celerio Guide
 ---

-Celerio reference guide
+Celerio Reference Guide
 =======================

-Celerio is a code generator developed by [Jaxio](http://www.jaxio.com).
+Celerio is a code generator tool for data-driven application.

 **Note** *If you are using Celerio remotely (through [Springfuse](http://www.springfuse.com)), go directly to [Conventions](convention.html) or [Configuration](configuration.html).*